When Will Baby Crawl?

 I know it means chasing baby around the house, but when will baby become mobile?

-Crawling is defined as getting from point A to point B — so it includes the “army crawl” (more like a drag) and variations of the all-fours crawl.
-It’ll happen typically between six and eight months, but some babies will go for it at five months.
+Crawling is defined as getting from point A to point B—so it includes the “army crawl” (more like a drag) and variations of the all-fours crawl.
+It’ll typically happen between six and eight months, but some babies will go for it at five months.
 Crawling technically isn’t a milestone, says pediatrician Cheryl Wu, MD, because some babies skip it altogether.
 That doesn’t mean anything is wrong.
-Because doctors now recommend that babies sleep on their backs to reduce the risk of SIDS, babies have less tummy time and fewer opportunities to learn to crawl.
-Some just skip to pulling up.
+Since doctors now recommend that babies sleep on their backs to reduce the risk of SIDS, babies have less tummy time and fewer opportunities to learn to crawl.
+So some just skip right to pulling up.

 How it happens